verbal-noun/dont-fall-game/README.md

 ### Evaluation and report

-Post-task walkthroughs and interview were used as the querying technique and observational method for the evaluation, and improvements have been made.
+Post-task walk-through and interview were used as the querying technique and observational method for the evaluation, and improvements have been made.

 ## Game Mechanics